frozenfoxx/stream_repeater/README.md

 # Licenses

-This software is provided under the Apache License, with the [Simple Sidebar Bootstrap theme](https://startbootstrap.com/template/simple-sidebar) covered by the MIT license.
+This software is provided under the Apache License.
+[Simple Sidebar Bootstrap theme](https://startbootstrap.com/template/simple-sidebar) and [jQuery](https://jquery.com/) are covered by the MIT license.